MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureUpdateCatchupInterval

-Specifies the number of days after which Windows Defender requires a catch-up definition update.
+Specifies the interval in days for catching up on missed signature updates.
+If a scheduled update is missed, Windows Defender attempts to do the update after this interval.

 A valid value is an integer from 0 to 4294967295.
-The default value is one day.
+The default value is 1 (one day).

+Even when the value of the **SignatureScheduleDay** parameter is 8 or Never (the default value), this parameter still controls the behavior of updates through other means (for example, manual updates or other system events).

 ```yaml
 Type: UInt32